Apply to transfer school

 CHILDREN FROM NON-EEA COUNTRIES

-Please note the following children are not entitled, by immigration law, to enter the country to attend a state-funded school:
+The following children are not entitled, by immigration law, to enter the country to attend a state-funded school:

 · Children from non-EEA countries who are here as short-term visitors - these are children who live abroad but have been admitted to the UK for a short visit (for example as tourists or to visit relatives)